zyedidia/knit/docs/knit.md

 performance.

-Hashing can be disabled on a per-project basis or globally by using the `.knit.toml` configuration file, described the "Options" section of this documentation.
+Hashing can be disabled on a per-project basis or globally by using the `.knit.toml` configuration file, described the "Configuration" section of this documentation.

 # Knitfiles